Sport coronavirus updates: Latest news as events cancelled due to COVID-19 - TheNewsTrace

 EURO 2020

-The European Championships are happening throughout the continent this yr for the primary time, and vital query marks have been raised over the event regardless of it being scheduled for June.
+The European Championships are going down throughout the continent this 12 months for the primary time, and vital query marks have been raised over the event regardless of it being scheduled for June.

-UEFA moved to postpone the Champions League and Europa League tournaments, and French news outlet L’Equipe reported {that a} resolution to push the Euros again to 2021 may very well be made subsequent week.
+UEFA moved to postpone the Champions League and Europa League tournaments, and have confirmed they may talk about plans for Euro 2020 on Tuesday 17th March.

 Motorsport

-F1 are hopeful they’ll get the season underway by the ‘finish of Might’.
+F1 are hopeful they’ll get the season underway by the ‘finish of Could’.

 MotoGP

 The opening races of the MotoGP season have been cancelled.
-It’s at present set to return on third Might in Jerez, Spain with the end-of-season races pushed again to the top of November.
+It’s presently set to return on third Could in Jerez, Spain with the end-of-season races pushed again to the top of November.

 Latest MotoGP coronavirus updates – coming quickly

-Method E will take a two-month break as the world grapples with COVID-19.
+Components E will take a two-month break as the world grapples with COVID-19.
 This implies the subsequent race will happen on 21st June in Berlin.
-This may strike off the Rome, Jakarta, Paris and Seoul races.
+This is able to strike off the Rome, Jakarta, Paris and Seoul races.

 Tennis

-The ATP, WTA and ITF have all introduced a six-week postponement {of professional} competitions around the globe, together with the Miami Open.
+The ATP, WTA and ITF have all introduced a six-week postponement {of professional} competitions all over the world, together with the Miami Open.
 Play won’t resume till 20th April on the soonest.

 Cricket